 Are You Setting Your Sights on the Right North Star Metric?

 A North Star Metric is commonly described as the one metric that matters most to a company.
 It reflects the core value an organization delivers to its customers, which should align with the company’s growth strategy.
 Yet, determining which metric makes most sense for your organization is easier said than done.
-Recently, we sat down with The DRG’s President & CEO, Lanie Johnson, and our VP of Research Services, Shelley Ahrens, to talk about what to consider when selecting the right North Star Metric (NSM).
+Recently, we sat down with The DRG’s President & CEO, Lanie Johnson, and our Chief Customer Officer, Shelley Ahrens, to talk about what to consider when selecting the right North Star Metric (NSM).

 What qualities would you say make for a good North Star Metric?
 How do you know when you’ve identified the right one for your organization?